cardboard-iguana/cardboard-iguana.com/notes/metasploit.md

 * To hide (pick a process less likely to be examined)
 * To stabilize the shell (initial exploits often produce somewhat unstable sessions)
 * To move laterally or escalate privileges within a system (if you’re lucky)
+* To gain additional capabilities

 In particular, harvesting credentials from LSASS requires that Meterpreter be living in a process with the same permissions (NT AUTHORITY/SYSTEM) and architecture as LSASS; migrating Meterpreter can help us realize this.
 The print spooler service (`spoolsv.exe`) is often a good choice, as it runs with elevated permissions, has the same architecture as the system itself, and will restart itself automatically.
+You can also use `lsass.exe` directly if you feel like living dangerously.

+Another example is that dumping keystrokes will only work when Meterpreter is attached to a word processor or text editor.

+Note that Meterpreter will happily let you migrate from a privileged to an unprivileged process — which may cause you to loose control of the target system!
+Additionally, migrating Meterpreter will change its current working directory to that of the process it’s attaching to.

 ### Modules